oxolll/Linux/rsync/README.md

 ### Incremental Backup
 * Rsync is an incremental tool.
-Once the initial operation has completed, successive backup operations complete very quickly
+Once the initial operation has completed, the successive backup operations will complete very quickly.

 * Only the differences between the source and the destination files are copied